RiddlerXenon/DynamicDisplayHandler/README.md

 # DDH: Dynamic Display Handler
 DDH is a Bash script for Arch Linux systems that automatically manages external displays and optimizes refresh rate when running on battery power.

+## Dependencies
+These scripts require:

+- Xorg
+- systemd
+- Standard utilities: awk, grep, sed

+Ensure all these are installed before running the scripts.

 ## Installation
 1. Clone this repository: